ameyapadole/Social-Media-API/README.md

-# Backend clone  of social media app by using FastAPI
+# Generic Backend of a Social Media App using FastAPI

 #### This API  has 4 routes